firebase/quickstart-nodejs/TUTORIAL.md

 firebase emulators:start --only firestore,functions
 ```

-1. Wait briefly until the Firestore and Cloud Functions emulators have started up.
+2. Wait briefly until the Firestore and Cloud Functions emulators have started up.
 You'll see terminal output saying it's safe to connect.
-1. Add a new Cloud Shell session **(will try to use Spotlight to show this…).** Firestore emulator continues running in parallel, in our original session.
+3. Add a <walkthrough-spotlight-pointer spotlightId="devshell-add-tab-button">new Cloud Shell session</walkthrough-spotlight-pointer>.
+Firestore emulator continues running in parallel, in our original session.
-1. At the new session prompt, change directory to our Rules walkthrough project.
+4. At the new session prompt, change directory to our Rules walkthrough project.

 ```bash
 cd ~; cd ./rules-tutorial/emulator-codelab/codelab-initial-state/functions/
 ```

-1. Run the test suite.
+5. Run the test suite.

 ```bash
 npm run test